Customer Data Platform series: 4 of 5

 - "Accessible to other systems": data stored in the CDP can be used by other systems for analysis and to manage customer interactions.

-So how do Customer Data Platforms and Master Data Management Solutions differ?
+So how do Master Data Management solutions and Customer Data Platforms differ?

-A CDP manages a lot more than just master data; it captures all the details of transactions and behaviors that are not technically “customer-related”.
-It will then match these touch-points to the singular customer record creating a memory of their interactions with your brand across all marketing channels.
-For analytics, insights and personalization it’s a critical foundation for marketers that have problems with data silos.
+A CDP deals with customer data, first and foremost, and does so under the control of the marketing team.
+Therefore, it collects, cleanses, de-duplicates and stores any information marketers might need that can be gathered from marketing technology platforms and pockets of data in the business, including the details of transactions and behaviors that are not technically “customer-related”.
+It will then match these touch-points to the singular customer record, creating a memory of an individual's interactions with your brand across all marketing channels.
+For analytics, insights and personalization, it’s a critical resource for marketers who have problems with data silos within their organisation.

-Essentially, MDM facilitates the sharing of enterprise data within a business, rather than being a platform to consolidate customer data sources and make the data marketing-ready for use within campaigns.
+Essentially, MDM facilitates the sharing of enterprise data within a business; it is not a platform designed to consolidate customer data sources and make the data marketing-ready for use within campaigns.

-This blog article is an extract from the Marketer’s Guide to Customer Data Platforms eBook.
+This blog article is an extract from BlueVenn’s “A Marketer’s Guide to Customer Data Platforms” eBook.

 Want to know more?
 Download the ‘Marketer’s Guide to Customer Data Platforms’ eBook